Menditect/documentation/docs/refguide/application-revision.md

 ## Definition

-An Application Revision (formerly known as Application Revision) is a development version of a Mendix application.
+An Application Revision is a development version of a Mendix application.
 A revision belongs to an [Application Branch](application-branch).
 Revisions are created when Mendix model changes are commited in Mendix Studio Pro or Mendix Studio.

 See [Mendix documentation](https://docs.mendix.com) for more information about revisions.